Juniper/libxo/doc/libxo.rst

 Common question: How do I convert an existing command line application?

-There are three basic steps for converting command line application to use libxo::
+There are four basic steps for converting command line application to use libxo::

 - Setting up the context